SanjeevaRDodlapati/QeMLflow/docs/reports/completion/PHASE_0_COMPLETION_REPORT.md

-# Phase 0 Implementation Complete: ChemML Tutorial Framework
+# Phase 0 Implementation Complete: QeMLflow Tutorial Framework
 ### Major Achievement Report - December 2024

 ## 🎯 Executive Summary

-**Phase 0 of the ChemML Notebooks Integration Plan has been successfully completed**, delivering a comprehensive tutorial framework that eliminates redundancy, standardizes the learning experience, and provides robust infrastructure for all future educational content.
+**Phase 0 of the QeMLflow Notebooks Integration Plan has been successfully completed**, delivering a comprehensive tutorial framework that eliminates redundancy, standardizes the learning experience, and provides robust infrastructure for all future educational content.

 ## 🚀 What Was Accomplished

 ### New Tutorial Framework Infrastructure
-We've implemented **8 complete new modules** under `src/chemml/tutorials/`:
+We've implemented **8 complete new modules** under `src/qemlflow/tutorials/`:

 | Module | Purpose | Key Features |
 |--------|---------|--------------|